minzhang28/Avocado/README.md

 # Avocado
-This is a project to simply and secure the way to generate client token from Vault
+This is a project to simple and secure the way to generate client token from Vault

 ## Problem to solve
 [Vault](https://www.vaultproject.io/) is a powerful service to manage and control secrets.
-In order to use Vault to generate new secrets or reading existing secrets from Vault, user has to have a token, which can be a risk of security.
+In order to use Vault to generate new secrets or reading existing secrets, user has to have a token, which can be a risk of security.
 Avocado is to solve this chicken-and-egg problem.

 ## Use Cases
 - Avocado is to help OPS generate a Vault token without knowing the existing one.
 By simply providing some metadata, the new Vault token is generated.